 European Impact Grants

-The European Impact Grants of the The Olga Lengyel Institute (TOLI) started in 2016, as a complementary program to the yearly seminars for teachers organized in various European countries.
+The European Impact Grant Program of The Olga Lengyel Institute for Holocaust Studies and Human Rights started in 2016, as a complementary program to the yearly seminars for teachers organized in various European countries.

-While teachers may continue to apply for impact grants, individual projects may receive only one grant per year for no more than three years.
-For more information about how to apply for a impact grant, participants in TOLI seminars in Europe should contact Oana Bajka at obajka@tolinstitute.org.
+TOLI graduates may receive one grant per school year for a maximum of 6 years.
+For more information about how to apply for an impact grant, alumni of TOLI Seminars in Europe should contact Oana Bajka at obajka@tolinstitute.org

 Contact